A Practical Guide to Safe Online Payments in Australia

 Common Online Payment Risks to Be Aware Of

-• Phishing Scams: These are fraudulent emails, text messages, or social media messages designed to look like they're from a legitimate company (like your bank, Australia Post, or a streaming service).
+Phishing Scams: These are fraudulent emails, text messages, or social media messages designed to look like they are from a legitimate company — such as your bank, Australia Post, the ATO, or a streaming service.
 They aim to trick you into clicking a malicious link and entering your password or payment details.
+Phishing remained the most commonly reported scam type in 2025, with over 65,000 reports submitted to Scamwatch.

-• Unsecured Websites: If a website's address doesn't start with "https://", any information you enter, including your credit card number, is not encrypted.
-This means it can be easily intercepted by hackers.
+Unsecured Websites: If a website's address does not start with "https://", any information you enter — including your credit card number — is not encrypted.
+This means it can potentially be intercepted by hackers.
+Always look for the padlock icon in your browser's address bar before entering any payment information.

-• Public Wi-Fi Dangers: Making payments or accessing your bank account while using public Wi-Fi (e.g., at a cafe, library, or airport) can be risky.
-These networks are often not secure, making it easier for criminals on the same network to steal your data.
+Public Wi-Fi Dangers: Making payments or accessing your bank account while using public Wi-Fi (e.g., at a café, library, or airport) can be risky.
+These networks are often not secure, making it easier for criminals on the same network to intercept your data.
+If you need to make a payment on a public network, consider using a Virtual Private Network (VPN) to encrypt your connection, or wait until you are on a trusted private network.

 Related Read: Cybercrimes: Identity Theft – What to look out for?